 Pros and Cons of Going to Personal Injury Trial

 No one likes to go to court.
 It takes much more time and raises legal costs substantially.
 Trials can take anywhere from 3-6 months to more than a year.
 Composing a solid case requires gathering evidence through paperwork, hospital statements, specialists’ interviews, and other expert opinions.
 Financial pressure and anxiety surge when medical bills accumulate, and it can be challenging to trust the process and wait.

 As more time passes, the case takes up the attorney’s energy and office hours, meaning more legal fees to pay when the settlement is awarded.
-Most attorneys, including those at Kamensky, Cohen, and Riechelson, work on a contingency fee basis, which means they are paid when they win the case.
+Most attorneys, including those at Cohen & Riechelson, work on a contingency fee basis, which means they are paid when they win the case.
 That fee is usually lower when the case is settled out of court.